 Although MS is a lifelong condition, many of its symptoms can be managed and controlled with medications and lifestyle adjustments.

 The list of possible MS symptoms is long.
 It includes numbness and tingling, vision problems, balance and mobility issues, and slurred speech.

 There’s no such thing as a “typical” symptom of MS because each person experiences the disease differently.
 The same symptoms may come and go frequently, or you may regain a lost function, such as bladder control.
 The unpredictable pattern of symptoms has to do with which nerves your immune system attacks at any given time.

-Most people who are seeking treatment for MS go through relapses and remissions.
-A relapse is when you experience a flare-up of symptoms.
-Relapses are also called “exacerbations.”
 Remission is a period in which you have no symptoms of the disease.
 A remission can last for weeks, months, or, in some cases, years.
-But remission does not mean you no longer have MS. Drug therapy (medication) can help put you into remission, but your immune system is still wired to attack myelin.
-Symptoms will likely return at some point.
+But remission does not mean you no longer have MS. MS medications can help put you into remission, but you still have MS. Symptoms will likely return at some point.

-The damage done to the nerves by MS also affects your critical thinking and other cognitive skills.
-It’s not uncommon for people with multiple sclerosis to suffer from problems with memory and finding the right words to express themselves.
-Lack of concentration and attention is also common.
-Problem-solving skills and spatial relations can also be affected by the breakdown of myelin.
-Cognitive inadequacies can lead to frustration, depression, and anger.
+The damage MS does to your nerves can also affect your critical thinking and other cognitive (mental) skills.
+It’s not uncommon for people with MS to have problems with memory and finding the right words to express themselves.
+Other cognitive effects can include:

-People with MS are advised to stay cool whenever possible.
-Heat intolerance is a common condition and often causes an exacerbation of symptoms.
+Doctors recommend that people with MS stay cool whenever possible.
+Heat intolerance is a common problem and often causes an exacerbation of symptoms.
 You might experience a spike of symptoms from:

 - hot baths or showers